-- If you had active registration for the entire year, you need 40 hours of PD; of these, at least 5 hours must be formal learning.
+- If you had active registration for the entire year, you need 40 hours of PD in 2021; of these, at least 5 hours must be formal learning.
 You may need fewer hours if you were an associate for any part of the year, or joined the College after the first quarter of the year.
 (See sections 22-25 of the Social Worker Regulations and the temporary changes in response to the pandemic).

 - If you are an active member who became registered in 2016, you need to have completed your first set of five hours of PD in social work ethics before submitting your renewal.